Skip to content

 System updates

-Regularly update the host OS for stability and security.
+Regularly update the OS for stability and security.
 Manual review and application of updates is recommended to avoid system issues.
-On Debian:

 Docker image updates

-Keeping Docker images updated is crucial.
-While manual updates are an option, an automated solution like Watchtower can be convenient.
+Keeping Docker images updated is important.
+While manual updates are an option, a semi-automated solution, dockcheck, is included by this setup.
 Critical or experimental images should be updated manually to avoid potential issues.
+Read more about Updating Docker containers for deeper insights in the topic.